 Next, you need to open Build folder that we have created above.
 Open the Sources folder, and look for Install.esd file.

 Once you find it, right-click and select Move to Trash.

-When a dialog box appear, click Authenticate and then again enter the account password to confirm the action.
+When a dialog box appears, click Authenticate and then again enter the account password to confirm the action.

-At this point, you have successfully created a Windows 11 files that are required to complete the installation of Windows 11.
+At this point, you have successfully created the Windows 11 files that are required to complete the installation of Windows 11.